snowiow/snowiow.github.io/posts/ecs-blue-green-with-terraform.md

 root directory.
 In the _post_build_ the image is pushed to the ECR.

 Now we conclude with the CodeDeploy.
-Like the _buildspec.yml_ for the CodeBuild, there is a _appspec.yaml_ for CodeDeploy.
+Like the _buildspec.yml_ for the CodeBuild, there is a _appspec.yaml_ for CodeDeploy (Yes, here the suffix is yaml, not yml by default).
 This file will be placed in the directory root as well and holds some environment variables, which will be set during the build:

 ```yaml
 version: 0.0